aliasad466/Multitenant-cap/README.md

 ## For each customer
 * create a new subaccount
-* subscribe to portalite2 appication
+* subscribe to Mulitenant-Portal appication
 * open provider subaccount
 * create a route in and bind it to mtt-approuter using the following pattern {subdomain}-{space}-{appname}
 * launch the application